 - Public intoxication, regardless of the location in which consumption took place.
-Indicators of intoxication include, but are not limited to, situations in which individuals demonstration an inability to self-manage their behavior and/or appropriate selfcare. - Possession of alcohol paraphernalia (empty bottles/cans/containers, etc) - Possession of devices associated with rapid or excessive consumption, such as beer bongs, beer pong tables, tap devices, funnel devices, etc.

-Residence halls and the Campbell Apartments are located on University premises; therefore, any alcoholic beverage or container, located in any residence hall room or apartment, is considered to be in violation with the University Student Code of Conduct, except where Presidential approval has been granted and specific regulations are in place.
+Indicators of intoxication include, but are not limited to, situations in which individuals demonstrated an inability to self-manage their behavior and/or appropriate selfcare. - Possession of alcohol paraphernalia (empty bottles/cans/containers, - Possession of devices associated with rapid or excessive consumption, such as beer bongs, beer pong tables, tap devices, funnel devices, etc. in any residence except where Presidential approval has been granted and specific regulations are in place.
 Violators of the campus alcohol policies are subject to University discipline through the student conduct process.
-Students are also responsible for the conduct of their non-student guests, and will be held accountable for alleged policy violations committed by their guests.
+Students are also responsible for the conduct of their guests, and will be held accountable for alleged policy violations committed by their guests.
 Students found responsible for violating Residence Life, campus, state, and federal laws/policies, as well as students who condone such violations through their presence when violations occur, are subject to sanctions through the University conduct process.